 Competency Profiles: How to Identify the Competencies Needed for Success

-In order to thrive, organizations need to take the time to define the competencies or skills needed for success across all roles.
+To thrive, organizations need to take the time to define the competency profiles needed for success across all roles.
 By describing it, you can measure it and make better hires, onboard people, manage their performance, and help them to learn and to grow while navigating their own career paths.

 When describing the competencies needed for successful performance you will need to build a competency profile, which describes the critical 6 to 8 competencies needed for successful performance for a given role.
 But how do you go about building these profiles?
 There are six steps that you can take to ensure the success of your project.

 Before you can start creating competency profiles, you need a blueprint for what you will be building.
 This helps to ensure the consistency of how you describe work across the organization.
 For example, what will your competencies look like, how many competencies will you include in a profile, what types of competencies will you include, how will you handle leadership positions, how many job families/groupings of jobs and profiles will you build?
 This blueprint or framework is a critical first step towards building competency profiles.